oripka/chatgpt-file-processor/README.md

 # ChatGPT File Processor

-ChatGPT File Processor is a Visual Studio Code extension that allows you to process a directory of files (and its subdirectories) using OpenAI's ChatGPT API.
+One-shot ChatGPT/OpenAI File Processor is a Visual Studio Code extension that allows you to process a directory of files (and its subdirectories) using OpenAI's GPT API.

 ## Features